indraargamuria/indraargamuria/readme.md

 <p align="center">
   <em>An ordinary guy who loves to turn complex problems into simple digital solutions.</em><br>
-  <em>Let's build meaningful things together.</em>
+  <em>Currently exploring modern web tech, with deep roots in enterprise systems.</em>
 </p>

 ---

 ### 💡 About Me

 - 💻 Passionate about crafting clean and efficient code
 - 🧠 Thrives in solving complex logic challenges
 - 🏢 Experienced in understanding real-world business processes
 - 🔄 Skilled at translating functional requirements into technical specifications
-- 🚀 Always exploring new technologies and tools
+- 🚀 Adapting quickly to new technologies and modern frameworks
+- 🧩 Worked with ERP systems (Epicor) for 7+ years as a technical consultant

 ---